MichaelRafferty/ConTroll/System-Documents-and-Coding-Standards/Configuration-File-Format-and-Usage.md

 # Usage of reg_conf.ini.sample to Drive Web Editing of the Configuration

 In the directory config-sample the sample file for reg_conf.ini serves double duty.
 It not only provides a context sample for the fields for creating the file from scratch, it also provides the parameters to drive the online editor for this configuraiton.
 All of the key information is part of the comments in this file.
+Each directive starts with two semicolons followed by a space.
+All other lines in the file are ignored in this context.

 The online editor will **only** edit this subset of the configuration.